pselle/choosing-javascript-framework/README.md

 ./serve
 ```

-The files in this application will then be accessible at [http://localhost:8000]() as long as the process is running;
+The files in this application will then be accessible at [http://localhost:8000](http://localhost:8000) as long as the process is running;
 `Ctrl-C` to kill the server.

-> [Python](http://python.org) is required to run the server.

 ## Application Dependencies